Feel free to check out more of Chris’ pictures and horsemanship videos found exclusively through the link below:

-A deposit of $250.00 is required to hold a spot for your horse and the remaining $1250.00 is due at the time that I take possession of the horse.
-This cost covers the training as well as feed and board.
+A deposit of $250.00 is required to hold a spot for your horse and the remaining $1,750.00 is due at the time that I take possession of the horse.
+This cost covers the training.
 All vet and shoeing costs are the responsibility of the owner.
 Horses are expected to be in good health and current on all vaccinations at the time that I take possession of them.

 Monthly training fees are NON-REFUNDABLE unless otherwise discussed.
 In the case of a horse becoming ill while in training, or if i feel that the horse is not compatible for the owner and is liable to be unsafe, I will refund the remaining balance of the month based on a PRO-RATED system.

 If you choose to remove the horse during training for any reason other then the ones mentioned above, NO REFUND WILL BE GIVEN.
 You must understand that I am running a business and if your horse is in for the month then it is taken up a spot that another potential paying client might have had.
 Once your horse is in, you are committed to the spot and month.
 If you decide to terminate training at any point for any reason then NO REFUND WILL BE GIVEN.

 I hope that I have covered most of the concerns or questions you might have regarding training costs and duration.
 Below you will find the other services that I offer and the cost of those services.
 If you have any other questions no matter what it is, please do not hesitate to call or email.
 The only foolish question is the one never asked.

 – Training – $2,000 per horse per month